It’s January 2024, a new day for the agency.

 Which one do you think can command a higher price?

-From outbound to inbound lead generation
+The switch from outbound to inbound

 Finally, over time a good niche should ease the pressure on outbound activity.
 The outbound hustle of getting noticed and being remembered is hard work when you’re a generalist – like finding-a-needle-in-a-pile-of-very-similar-looking-needles hard!